brymer-meneses/Mobile-COVID-19-ML-Detection/README.md

 2 - non-informative

-    The model detects an image that cannot be used to detect covid-19 infection
+    The model detects an image that cannot be used to make a conclusion.

 # Datasets used